 Unfortunately, short-term injuries can occur after accidents or even as a result of a simple repetitive motion that you perform while on the job.
 Thus, no matter your job, you may be at risk of short-term injuries.

 No one should be left to deal with the financial burdens associated with their workplace injury out-of-pocket.
 Instead, those who suffer workplace injuries are entitled to full compensation for their pain and suffering.
-Contact the Raleigh workers’ comp lawyers of the Law Office of Sam Scudder, at 919-851-3311 to speak to a member of our knowledgeable legal team about your rights today.
+Contact the Morehead City workers’ comp lawyers of the Law Office of Sam Scudder, at 919-851-3311 to speak to a member of our knowledgeable legal team about your rights today.